10 Best Things To Do in Tbilisi Old Town, Georgia

 You don’t need to walk to Mother Georgia to see her, you can spot her from all around the city.

 4 – Narikala Fortress

-On arrival at the end of the cable car run, you’ll have spectacular views over the city, down to the river and see the Peace Bridge where you started your visit to old town Tbilisi.
+On arrival at the end of the cable car run, you’ll have spectacular views over the city, down to the river, and see the Peace Bridge where you started your visit to the Old Town Tbilisi.

 Starting your trip to Tbilisi Old Town means that you’re sightseeing as you head back down through the old town.
 Trust me, if you’re lucky enough to catch warm weather you’ll be glad of the downhill slope.

 5 – The Meandering Lanes of Tbilisi Old Town

 Walking down through the lanes of Old Town Tbilisi gives you a sense of the mix of architecture.
 I don’t believe I’ve ever travelled to a city that has so many balconies.

 They’re where, in olden times, gossip was passed, goods were sold and marriages were planned.
 Ladies sat behind intricately carved screens that allowed breezes to blow through.

 6 – Freedom Square